tonistiigi/nodejs-cookbook/README.md

 Include the nodejs recipe to install node on your system based on the default installation method:

 *  include_recipe "nodejs"

-Include the install_from_source recipe to install node from sources:

-*  include_recipe "nodejs::install_from_source"

-Include the install_from_package recipe to install node from packages:
-Note that only apt (Ubuntu, Debian) appears to have up to date packages available.
-Centos, RHEL, etc are non-functional.
-(Try install_from_binary for those)

-*  include_recipe "nodejs::install_from_package"

-Include the install_from_binary recipe to install node from official prebuilt binaries:
-(Currently Linux x86, x86_64, armv6l only)

-*  include_recipe "nodejs::install_from_binary"

-Include the npm recipe to install npm:

-*  include_recipe "nodejs::npm"

 LICENSE and AUTHOR
 ==================